Mughlani Begum: Miskin’s Capture by the Sikhs (October 1760)

 By October 1760, Ahmad Shah Abdali had recalled most of his troops from Punjab, allowing the Sikhs to assert dominance in the region.
 When the time came to collect the next installment of revenue, Sikh and Hindu cultivators resisted, leading to an uprising.
 The Sikhs captured and later ransomed Rustam Khan, the governor of Chahar Mahal, and Miskin.

 Rustam Khan, accompanied by 150 soldiers, set out to confront 50 Sikhs attacking a village.
 Miskin joined him, but upon arrival, they discovered that the village was surrounded by 4,000 Sikhs.
 Forced to take refuge in a ruined fort, they defended themselves using firearms, stones, and debris.
 However, their ammunition ran out, and by noon, the Sikhs stormed the fort, capturing Miskin and Rustam Khan.
-Initially, the Sikhs demanded ₹1,00,000 as ransom but later settled for ₹6,000.
+Initially, the Sikhs demanded 1,00,000 rupees as ransom but later settled for 6,000 rupees.
 Miskin was taken towards his village under Sikh escort, forced to walk a long distance.
 Exhausted and despairing, he prayed for divine intervention.
 Soon after, a zamindar with 40-50 armed men attacked the Sikhs, rescuing Miskin and capturing the Sikhs' loot.
 Miskin remained captive for ten days, suffering from poverty and hardship.
-The zamindar mistook him for an ordinary Mughal soldier and freed him after extracting ₹200.
-Rustam Khan, however, was released only after paying ₹22,000.
+The zamindar mistook him for an ordinary Mughal soldier and freed him after extracting 200 rupees.
+Rustam Khan, however, was released only after paying 22,000 rupees.